premchander-revature/interviewquestions/MCQBasedques.md

 </details>

-50.The commands in data manipulation language can modify the structure of a database.
+48.The commands in data manipulation language can modify the structure of a database.

 a.
-True<br>
+True

 b.
-False<br>
+False

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)